Manish98625/Manish98625/README.md

 - 👋 Hi, I’m Manish Thakur

-As a software developer,laravel Developer with over a year of experience.
+As a software developer,laravel Developer with over 2 year of experience.
 I have a proven record in developming manitainable Websites.
 My Tehnichal Proficiency in Php,Laravel,Coupled with my problem-solving skills and team collaboration abillitieshave led to significant improvments in system efficiency and User Engagement.Developed new skills for applicattion developing and desiegning,increasing team productivity by 25%.
 Collaborated with instructional Design team to create innovative learning experiences, improving user engagement by 30%.
 Highly proficient PhP,Laravel,Javascript,HTML,CSS,Rest Api,Aws,Sql demonstrated by seccesful project implementations.
 Worked with Laravel to